AdobeDocs/document-services/src/pages/apis/sign-api/take-your-project-content.md

 ### Easy to implement.

 Acrobat Sign service features are available via easy-to-use REST APIs.
-Integrate e-signatures into your platform, application, or workflows in a snap.
+Integrate e-signatures into your platform, application, or workflow in a snap.

 [Learn more](https://secure.na1.adobesign.com/public/docs/restapi/v6)